-- The student will be capable of designing various engine components. - The student can design piston, camshaft, crankshaft and flywheel. - The students will be capable of evaluating the shape and dimensions of a component to satisfy functional and strength requirements. - The students can evaluate the various forces, stresses and strains acting on the different engine components.
+- Illustrate various design aspects and design procedures. - Design pistons and piston pins. - Design Camshaft, crankshaft and flywheel. - Design fuel injection systems, carburettor, supercharger and governor. - Evaluate the shape and dimensions of a component to satisfy functional and strength requirements. - Evaluate the various forces, stresses and strains acting on the different engine components.